racket/racket/racket/src/README.txt

  requires GNU Make if no installed "libffi" is detected.
 If the build fails with another variant of `make`, please try using GNU Make.

+ After `make install`, the Racket installation is still more "minimal" than a "Minimal Racket" distribution, because it does not have the "racket-lib" package installed.
+Consider adding that package with

+   raco pkg install -i racket-lib

 Detailed instructions:

  0. If you have an old Racket installation in the target directory,